Instructor Jobs at Midland Independent School District with Visa Sponsorship

 Get Access To All Jobs

-POSITION: Teacher
+POSITION: Special Education Teacher

-No. of Days: According to district approved calendar
+NUMBER OF DAYS: According to district approved calendar

-Supervises: As assigned
+SUPERVISES: As assigned

 Provide students with appropriate learning activities and experiences designed to fulfill their potential for intellectual, emotional, physical, and social growth.
 Enable students to develop competencies and skills to function successfully in society.